penumbra-zone/penumbra/docs/protocol/src/protocol/invariants.md

 1. We verify the auth_sig using the randomized verification key, which must not be 0, provided on the spend body, even if the amount of the note is 0.
 A note's transmission key binds the authority.
 2.1.
 A note's transmission key binds to the nullifier key, and all components of a positioned note, along with this key are hashed to derive the nullifier, in circuit.
 2.2.
 This is in check_stateful, and an external check about the integrity of each transaction.
+3. The circuit verifies for non-zero amounts that there is a valid Merkle authentication path to the note in the global state commitment tree.

 #### Global Justification